aws-samples/prometheus-for-ecs/README.md

 aws cloudformation deploy --stack-name $VPC_STACK_NAME --template-file $VPC_TEMPLATE --capabilities CAPABILITY_IAM
 ```

-First, export a set of environment variables that are required by scripts used in subsequent steps.
-Modify the **ACCOUNT_ID** and **AWS_REGION** variables in the script before running the command below.
+Before proceeding further, export a set of environment variables that are required by scripts used in subsequent steps.
+Modify the **ACCOUNT_ID** and **AWS_REGION** variables in the *env.sh* script before running the command below.
 ```
 source env.sh
 ```